sunilnnayak/My100DaysOfCode/Day06/Day6.md

 while something_is_true:
     #Do_something_repeatedly

 (While loop is riskier than for loop.
-Because there is a change of geeting in infinite loop Eg- while 5>3:
+Because there is a chance of geting in infinite loop Eg- while 5>3:
     #Do this
 )

+# Huddle 1 using while loop
+# Huddle 2
+# Huddle 3
+# Huddle 4
+# Maze